ParkerICI/panorama/README.md

 - **Pool samples data**: only available if the graph represents data from multiple samples and **Pool clusters data** is not selected.
 Whether to pool the data from multiple samples for plotting.
 - **Markers to plot**: Select which markers you want to display in the plot.
 - **Samples to plot**: only available if the graph represents data from multiple samples.
 If this is left empty, the pooled data is plotted, otherwise only the data from the specified samples
 - **Plot clusters**: plot the selected clusters.
+A spinner animation will appear in this button while the plot is loading.
 The plots appear in the separate plotting window